MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 3. Select **Confirm** to accept the default browser settings and **Continue without signing in** if it appears.

 4. In **Microsoft Edge**, navigate to **https://outlook.office.com** and log into Outlook on the web as LynneR@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Lynne Robin's password should be provided by your lab hosting provider.
+Hint: usually it's the same as the MOD admin's password in your lab tenant.

 5. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.